ipspace/netlab/docs/platforms.md

 * [Vagrant VirtualBox provider](https://www.vagrantup.com/docs/providers/virtualbox)
 * [Containerlab](https://containerlab.srlinux.dev/)

 You cannot use all supported network devices with all virtualization providers.
-These are the supported combinations:
+These are the supported combinations (use **[netlab show images](netlab/show.md)** command to display the current system settings).

 | Virtual network device                             | Vagrant<br />Libvirt |   Vagrant<br />Virtualbox    |       Containerlab       |
 | -------------------------------------------------- | :------------------: | :--------------------------: | :----------------------: |